Join us for an Odyssey and spend four weeks in Greece studying and exploring the land and culture that is the cornerstone of Western civilization.

-On the island and on field trips, students will live in air-conditioned hotels, two per room, with breakfast and lunch provided by the program.
+Double occupancy in air-conditioned accommodations with breakfast and lunch provided by the program.

-A series of exciting cultural excursions are provided as part of the course schedule.
+A series of exciting cultural excursions are provided as an integral part of the academic program.
 Students are required to attend all planned activities.

 2. Acropolis Museum

 8. Epidavros – Site, Museum & Theatre